solangegueiros/rsk-plant-box/README.md

 ![rsk plant garden](/images/image-11.png)

-### Getting plants
+### Buying plants

+In our garden store, don't worry about the prices, the plants are free!

-To use the dapp, click the `Get` button on the plant of your choice.
+Click the `Get` button on the plant of your choice.

 You'll be automatically prompted to approve the transaction by the web wallet.
 Click submit / confirm to approve the transaction.